-The Clean Energy Community Fund will prioritize submissions that clearly defines how your organization, school or community supports your journey to a net zero future and the positive impact that will be achieved through your actions.
-This includes reducing energy demands and lowering GHG emissions through carbon capture utilization and storage, electrification, energy efficiency or hydrogen production and utilization.
+The Clean Energy Community Fund will prioritize submissions that clearly define how your organization, school or community supports your journey to a net zero future and demonstrates the positive impact that will be achieved through your actions.
+This includes reducing energy demands and lowering GHG emissions through carbon capture utilization and storage, electrification, energy efficiency, or hydrogen production and utilization.

 Frequently Asked Questions

-Applications will be accepted until September 30.
-Applications must be completed through our online portal and submitted with all required attachments.
+Applications will be accepted until September 30, 2023.
+They must be completed through our online portal and submitted with all required attachments.
 We do not accept paper applications.

 What is the application review process?

 Applications will be reviewed by the Clean Energy Community Fund Review Committee in October.